|What is an ADU/JADU||Regulations for ADUs/JADUs||Apply for a Permit||Informational Materials|

 - Junior Accessory Dwelling Units (JADUs)

 B. All other ADUs (allowed with a Zoning Clearance)

-Proposed ADUs that do not meet the state criteria above are subject to review with a Zone Clearance, prior to application for a Building Permit.
-ADUs allowed with a Zone Clearance in non-coastal areas must comply with Section 8107-1.7.5, which is available here.
+Proposed ADUs that do not meet the state criteria above are subject to review with a Zoning Clearance, prior to application for a Building Permit.
+ADUs allowed with a Zoning Clearance in non-coastal areas must comply with Section 8107-1.7.5, which is available here.
 The following summarizes the allowances in this section.

 - Required for parcels that don’t meet Building Permit ADU requirements in Section 8107-1.7.4;